 If possible, park your car in the garage.

 If the garage isn’t an option or if you have multiple vehicles, parking them on the driveway pulled up as far as possible helps to prevent these routine strolling door handle checks.

 Cars parked on the street will be the easiest targets.

 Many communities have a security patrol that drives through the neighborhood on a schedule to keep a close check on the residents and their property.

 A visible security presence will make the thieves think twice about coming into the neighborhood.

 Criminals may pass right by a home that has visible security cameras installed outside the house.

 It’s not worth the risk of being identified on camera as many cameras now have infrared capabilities that capture good images at night.

 Even a video doorbell can be used to help identify unknown people on the street at night or capture images of people in your yard or driveway.

 Be suspicious of solicitors who seem out of place.
-Don’t have any materials (or the materials seem homemade) aren’t wearing branded clothing or come by at unusual hours (like late in the evening), they are likely not really there for what they claim.
+If they don’t have any materials (or the materials seem homemade), aren’t wearing branded clothing or come by at unusual hours (like late in the evening), they are likely not really there for what they claim.